 MTC store in the entrance hall at Hosea Kutako.

-Activation normally happens immediately at the point of purchase.
-You simply need to show a valid ID or passport to register the SIM card in your name.
+Activation of your SIM card and eSIM normally takes place immediately upon purchase.
+You simply need to present a valid ID or passport to register the SIM card in your name.

 MTC Tango cards are used to top up credit.

-Confirmation SMS after the top-up process.
+This is what the confirmation SMS looks like after the top-up process.

 When your phone connects to the network for the first time, you should automatically receive the APN settings via SMS.